dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

 <Br>

-You use this optional args as below.
+You can use follow optional args.
 ```
 for gluon weight inference only